neubot/neubot/doc/FAQ.rst

 maximize feedback.
 The `github repository`_ is updated very frequently and there is a commitment to deploy a new release every month.

-In general, most releases are *patch releases*, add new features and/or correct bugs.
+In general, most releases are *patch releases*, adding new features and/or correct bugs.
 Typically, after a numer of patch releases, there is a critical mass of new features, and a *milestone release* is issued.